-On September 15th Community Leaders, Planners and Residents attended a brownfields workshop on co-hosted by the Cook County Department of Environmental Control and the Technical Assistance to Brownfields (TAB) Program at Kansas State University.
+On September 15th Community Leaders, Planners and Residents attended a brownfields workshop on co-hosted by the Cook County Department of Environment and Sustainability and the Technical Assistance to Brownfields (TAB) Program at Kansas State University.
 This workshop presented how to use sustainable or "green" practices in the cleanup and redevelopment of brownfield sites, which include abandoned buildings, old gas stations and other potentially contaminated properties that are impeding a communities' future growth.

 Presentations from the workshop can be found at the KSUtab.org website.